 Religious Studies is an engaging, well respected and academically rigorous subject which introduces students to a stimulating range of ethical, philosophical and theological issues.
-The subject fits well as a complement to other arts and humanities subjects, and as a contrast to science subjects.
-Throughout the course, students will engage with some of the deep philosophical questions with which mankind has wrestled, as well as examining moral and ethical principles from a variety of standpoints.
+The subject fits well as a complement to other arts and humanities subjects, and broadens and deepens the academic profile of those taking science subjects.
+Throughout the course, students will engage with some of the great philosophical questions with which humankind has wrestled, as well as examining moral and ethical principles from a variety of standpoints.
 Through their study of this subject, students will enhance their ability to argue and to communicate, as well as their skills of research, evaluation and analysis.

 Religious Studies A level offers excellent opportunities to develop critically informed perspectives on the nature of human experience, perception, belief and society.
 The skills taught include building arguments, marshaling evidence and examples to support different points of view, and evaluating the strengths and weaknesses of different perspectives.
 The course content and the skills developed will appeal to anyone interested in big questions about meaning, purpose and reality, and there is a clear focus on lively classroom discussion and debate.

 Religious Studies provides excellent preparation for a wide variety of arts, humanities, medical and science degrees, as well as leading on to varied career opportunities in law, medicine, journalism, education, academia, civil service and more.
 In our increasingly globalised world universities and employers place a high premium on critical and well-informed engagement with the beliefs, values and ethical issues around the world.

 If you are interested in life’s big questions, if you enjoy lively discussion and debate, and if you want to examine the impact of religion on culture and society, Religious Studies could certainly be the subject for you.

 Heads of Department: Dr H Whately (Girls), Mrs R Wynne Lord (Boys)